SalvadorFerCov/Master-Thesis/README.md

 - Click fit, to fit the curve of the data of the simulation
 - Navigate to the FITTER MANAGER tab to see the fitted equations
 - Navigate to the LEARNER tab to learn the model based on its simulations
 - Choose the desired learning parameters and click the learn button.
-One can import the original model from which the simulation were taken, to compare how close the recreation of the model is.
+One can import the original model from which the simulation were taken, to match and learn two models simultaneously.
+Graph must be on JSON format for the library to parse it, examples   can be found on the json graphs folder.
 - Navigate to the GRAPH MATCHER tab to match two graphs against each other
 - More details regarding this tool can be found on the research paper mentioned above